 Knowingly selling any amount is a Class D felony, but this can increase as follows:

 |Trafficking||A conviction of being a major trafficker is considered a Class A-I felony.|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 New York Heroin Laws: Additional Resources

 For additional information and resources related to New York drug laws, see the links below:

-If you're facing criminal charges in New York related to the possession, use or sale of heroin, you can face a wide range of criminal charges each subject to its own set of penalties.
+If you're facing criminal charges in New York related to the possession, use, or sale of heroin, you can face a wide range of criminal charges each subject to its own set of penalties.
 What's important to remember is that the prosecutor has the burden to prove, beyond any reasonable doubt, all elements of the charges against you.
-An experienced criminal defense attorney understands these elements and this extremely high burden and can be your strongest advocate at trial.
-Reach out to one today and receive a free initial case review.
+An experienced New York criminal defense attorney understands these elements and this extremely high burden and can be your strongest advocate at trial.

 Contact a qualified attorney.